Sophia-Cristina/My-Noob-Headers/README.md

 My philosophy for those headers are to maintain those pretty simple, that any noob can read and understand.
 I have been using this since i was super noob in c++ and i think it is pretty useful to use it in such way.

-This repository if to share with friends, but feel free to enjoy whatever you can with it.
+This repository is made to share with friends, but feel free to enjoy whatever you can with it.

 There is nothing advanced and since I use those codes since the beginning of my programming journey, it have lot of rubbish that I'm lazy to fix.